My Shortlist

 Expert advice and insights into assessing whether a school or learning environment is working for your child

 We provide all the information you need on choosing a school on OurKids.net.
-Here we focus on how to know that a school isn’t working.
-We asked education experts to weigh in on this question.
+Here, we focus on how to recognize when a school isn’t working.
+We asked education experts to weigh in on this topic.
 What follows are numerous valuable insights.

 For expert advice on a wide range of questions related to choosing a school, read our comprehensive choosing guide.
 You can also read our parent interviews on choosing a school, as well as our in‑depth advice guide on getting into a private school.